materazu/materazu/README.md

 Over the last 20+ years, I’ve designed developer platforms, enterprise applications, AI-powered products and production systems used by thousands of users.
 More recently, I’ve been shipping cross-platform mobile apps and SaaS products from idea to the App Store and Google Play in just a few weeks.

+I believe great software comes from discipline rather than hype.

+I automate everything that can be automated, enforce strict quality standards (including 80%+ test coverage), and use AI as a powerful engineering tool - not as a substitute for expertise, craftsmanship or human creativity.

 🚀 Current stack

 * TypeScript everywhere